pfrazee/nodevms/README.md

 Now, the counter state will persist after restarting the backend script.

 The files dat-archive provides a sandboxed folder for keeping state.
-Its interface can be found on the global `System` object as `System.files`.
+Its interface can be found on the global `Backend` object as `Backend.files`.

 You can share the backend's files dat-archive.
 In fact, that is the recommended way to have people read the state of the backend!
 Its URL is emitted at start: